ML | Types of Learning – Supervised Learning

-- Classification : It is a Supervised Learning task where output is having defined labels(discrete value).
-For example in above Figure A, Output – Purchased has defined labels i.e. 0 or 1 ; 1 means the customer will purchase and 0 means that customer won’t purchase.
-The goal here is to predict discrete values belonging to a particular class and evaluate on the basis of accuracy.
+- Classification: It is a Supervised Learning task where output is having defined labels(discrete value).
+For example in above Figure A, Output – Purchased has defined labels i.e. 0 or 1; 1 means the customer will purchase and 0 means that customer won’t purchase.
+The goal here is to predict discrete values belonging to a particular class and evaluate them on the basis of accuracy.

-It can be either binary or multi class classification.
-In binary classification, model predicts either 0 or 1 ; yes or no but in case of multi class classification, model predicts more than one class.
+It can be either binary or multi-class classification.
+In binary classification, the model predicts either 0 or 1; yes or no but in the case of multi-class classification, the model predicts more than one class.

-Example: Gmail classifies mails in more than one classes like social, promotions, updates, forum.
+Example: Gmail classifies mails in more than one class like social, promotions, updates, forums.